jcustenborder/kafka-connect-solr/README.md

 # Introduction

 The SOLR connector is a high speed mechanism for writing data to [Apache Solr ](http://lucene.apache.org/solr/).

+### Tip

+If you are seeing error messages such as `Invalid version (expected 2, but 60) or the data in not in 'javabin' format` compare the version of the Solr Server against the version of solrj the connector is compiled with.
+This error message is most likely due to a version mismatch between the server and solrj.
+To address this try replacing the solr-solrj-*.jar packaged with the connector with the version that matches the Solr server you are connecting to.

 # Sink Connectors